zentrocdot/InofficialTurtleGraphicsDoc/README.md

 I have chosen a square Turtle Graphics screen with a resolution of 512 x 512 pixel.

+After initialising the screen we will need the screen object sc no longer.
+The screen setup is done at this point.

 ## Setup Turtle Graphics Window

 ```